lbngoc/wp-please-wait/readme.txt

 === WP PleaseWait ===
 Donate link: https://ko-fi.com/ngoclb
-Tags: pleasewait, loading, loader, spa, animation, loading screen, loading page, page effects, page loader, splash screen Stable tag: 1.0.4
+Tags: pleasewait, loading, loader, spa, animation, loading screen, loading page, page effects, page loader, spash, splash screen
+Stable tag: 2.0
 Requires PHP: 5.4.33
 Requires at least: 3.3
-Tested up to: 5.1.1
+Tested up to: 5.2.1

-This plugin allow you to use [pleasewait](https://pathgather.github.io/please-wait) to show a beautiful loading page for your website while it loads.
+Auto adding an awesome splash screen for all pages in your website while it loading assets with [pleasewait](https://pathgather.github.io/please-wait) library.
+You can also customize the background, text color, timing and everything in admin dashboard!

 == Description ==